ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 </center>
 </figure>

-We see two disjoint groups with three traits each.
+We see **two disjoint groups with three traits each**.
 Let's take a look at each one in turn.
-We see that the group on the left consists of fun, shared interets, and attractiveness.
-Intuitively, this means that people group these traits together very tightly when scoring their dates.
+We see that the **group on the left consists of fun, shared interets, and attractiveness**.
+Intuitively, this means that **people group these traits together very tightly when scoring their dates**. **On the right**, we see the other three traits: **intelligence, sincerity, and ambition**.

+There is a very **natural story behind this divide**.
+It seems natural that **intelligent people might be ambitious** since they would be able to apply their intellect towards their goals.
+We can also make a case for **intelligent people seeming to be very knowledgeable about facts, therefore coming off as sincere**.

+On the other side, we **often associate people we find physically attractive with being fun-loving or exciting**.
+We are also very likely to **consider people fun because they like doing the same things as us**, therefore giving them a high score in shared interests.

+So it seems like, coarsely, there are two "types" of people: the **attractive, fun-loving ones**, and the **intelligent, ambitious ones**.
+Of course, **this is only given the six traits we have data for**, and **only uses the top correlated trait with each other trait**, but it definitely seems natural and informative that the **data reflects the social constructs we are used to**.

+---
+<a name="type"></a>

+# All Roads Lead to Attractiveness

+Do you have that friend who says they're looking for something in a potential romantic partner and then **always ends up picking people who are the exact opposite**?
+Maybe you are that friend ...
+Either way, it's no surprise that **what we say we want in a romantic parter and what our actions say are often two completely different things**.

+Luckily, our data gives us the ability to **see what people say they prefer** in a partner (in terms of our six attributes) and then **compare that to what they actually want**, based on the prevalent traits of the people they choose to go on a second date with.